nyuwireless-unipd/ns3-mmwave/src/mmwave/doc/mmwave.rst

 schemes.
 It holds a pointer to an instance of the class ThreeGppAntennaArrayModel implementing the antenna model.
-The main method is SetBeamformingVectorForDevice (), which computes the proper beamforming vector in order to communicate with a specific device and configures the antenna.
+The main method is SetBeamformingVectorForDevice (), which computes the beamforming vector to communicate with a specific device and configures the antenna.

 MmWaveDftBeamforming